wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to edit the details of an existing animal in the catalog by specifying the animal's index and the new details.
-2. AnimalCatalog validates the index and locates the animal in the catalog.
-3. AnimalCatalog updates the animal's details with the new information provided and displays a success message.
+2AnimalCatalog updates the animal's details with the new information provided and displays a success message.
     - Use case ends.

 **Extensions:**